lerban/lerban/content/home/about.md

 # About me

 My mission is to help people use water resources sustainably.
-Recent work has focused on groundwater: natural and manmade contamination, transboundary overdraft, and pumping-induced land subsidence.
+Recent work has focused on natural and manmade groundwater contamination, pumping-induced land subsidence, renewal of degraded watersheds and aging urban water systems.
 These are wicked problems, emerging from complex socio-environmental systems.
 I believe new modes of systemic thought and practice are needed to address them.

 I have deep technical skills in earth data science and extensive (thematic and geographic) experience.
 For more details {{% staticref "files/cv.pdf" "newtab" %}}download my CV.{{% /staticref %}}